The

 Kallang.
 It looked like something that had landed from outer space.
 Despite my

-research I hadn’t realised that it was so close to my hotel.
+research, I hadn’t realised that it was so close to my hotel.
 I simply had to

-there were no stadium tours until the weekend.
-Instead I wandered right round
+take a closer look.
+Unfortunately, there were no stadium tours until the weekend.

-the perimeter grabbing a look through the gates and taking photos wherever I
+the perimeter, grabbing a look through the gates and taking photos wherever I

 could.
 The entrances were all well above pitch level.
+After

-After a complete lap I took the covered walkway to the junction with Mountbatten Road where I crossed the busy road by footbridge and headed home for a nap and a shower before that evening’s match activities.
+a complete lap, I took the covered walkway to the junction with Mountbatten Road, where I crossed the busy road by footbridge and headed home for a nap and a

 No comments: